valk-yria/vStore/README.md

 The result of what happens when I don't trust third-party modules and choose to write one myself, vStore is an object-oriented datastore wrapper designed to interface well with Roblox's datastores.
 This is loosely based on loleris' [ProfileService](https://github.com/MadStudioRoblox/ProfileService) module.

+This is also equipped with the `datastore` library for easier method calls from Roblox's `DataStoreService`.